pouria-faraji/paai/README.md

 After transforming, they are produced directly to a Kafka topic called `processed_messages`

+Also, in order to increase scalability, multiple replicas of this service should be deployed, so that the service and the *swarm's load balancing* can manage heavy loading of the incoming data more efficiently.
+In the current implementation, 3 replicas of the service are deployed.

 ### MongoDB
 MongoDB is the main database for the application to store device messages and also aggregated messages.